 While on Teshima Island, stay at Yui-AKEDA in a renovated kominka (a traditional Japanese house) that’s perfectly situated for both sunrise and sunset views over Teshima Ieura Port.

-Tokushima Prefecture has something for every traveller from mountain hikes to historic streets to the famed Awa Odori dance festival.
+Tokushima Prefecture has something for every traveler from mountain hikes to historic streets to the famed Awa Odori dance festival.

 There’s plenty to do and see here, starting with the unusual Edo Period architecture admired on Udatsu machi-nami street in Mima City.
 The udatsu are smart and decorative clay walls, intended to stop the fire from spreading from house to house.